Definition

 EU Commission Answer Highlights Advanced Biofuels in Future CO2 Standards Modelling

-The EU Commission has confirmed that upcoming CO2 standards for light-duty vehicles will be modeled on a significant increase in advanced biofuel adoption.
+The European Commission has confirmed that upcoming revisions to CO2 emission standards for light-duty vehicles will be modeled on a significant increase in advanced biofuel adoption.
 This signals a strategic shift toward prioritizing finite biomass for hard-to-abate sectors while integrating advanced fuels into road transport decarbonization pathways.

 Norway Publishes EEA Note On 2018 Renewable Energy Directive

-Norway has formally incorporated the EU’s 2018 Renewable Energy Directive (RED II) into the EEA Agreement, necessitating national legislative updates to align with 2030 renewable and transport fuel targets.
-Companies operating in Norway must prepare for stricter sustainability criteria for biofuels and mandatory participation in the Union Database for fuel tracking.
+Norway has formally integrated the EU 2018 Renewable Energy Directive into the EEA Agreement, mandating alignment with 2030 renewable energy and transport fuel targets.
+Operators should prepare for stricter sustainability criteria for biofuels, mandatory fuel tracking via the Union Database, and streamlined permitting for renewable projects.

 Wallonia Adopts Transitional Measures for Biomass Sustainability and Renewable Electricity Support